sheadawson/silverstripe-userswitcher/README.md

 	$ composer require sheadawson/silverstripe-userswitcher

 Once the module files are in your project, login as and ADMIN user and run ?flush=all

+## TODO

+Get working in SilverStripe 4 CMS.
+Currently only upgraded for frontend use.